Albania cuts diplomatic ties with Iran over July cyberattack | Law-Order

 Albania cut diplomatic ties with Iran and expelled the country's embassy staff over a major cyberattack nearly two months ago that was allegedly carried out by Tehran on Albanian government websites, the prime minister said Wednesday.

+The move by Albania, a NATO country, was the first known case of a country cutting diplomatic relations over a cyberattack.

-The government's decision was formally delivered to the Iranian Embassy in Tirana in an official note, Prime Minister Edi Rama said.
+The government's decision was formally delivered to the Iranian Embassy in Tirana, the capital, in an official note, Prime Minister Edi Rama said.
 All embassy staff, including diplomatic and security personnel, were ordered to leave Albania within 24 hours.

 On July 15, a cyberattack temporarily shut down numerous Albanian government digital services and websites.

+“This activity poses an active threat to public and private organizations in other NATO member states,” Mandiant said.
+“As negotiations surrounding the Iran nuclear deal continue to stall, this activity indicates Iran may feel less restraint in conducting cyber network attack operations going forward.”
+At the time, the Albanian government said the hackers' methods was identical to attacks last year in other NATO countries, including Germany, Lithuania, the Netherlands and Belgium.

+Rama on Wednesday accused Tehran of recruiting one of the most notorious international cyberattack groups that was involved in similar attacks on Israel, Saudi Arabia, United Arab Emirates, Jordan, Kuwait and Cyprus.
+He said Tirana had shared the data and the investigation results with strategic partners and NATO countries.

-The Biden administration said it supported the move by Albania, which is a NATO ally.
+The Biden administration said it supported the move by Albania to cut ties with Tehran.

 “The United States strongly condemns Iran's cyberattack,” National Security Council spokesperson Adrienne Watson said in a statement.
 “We join in Prime Minister Rama's call for Iran to be held accountable for this unprecedented cyber incident.”
 “The United States will take further action to hold Iran accountable for actions that threaten the security of a U.S. ally and set a troubling precedent for cyberspace,” Watson said.